tamilieberman/IntrasamplePolymorphismCaller/README.md

 (4) Adjust filters by comparing across samples. <br>
 ------------------------------------------------------------
-Please write your own scripts in MATLAB, investigate the data carefully, and make sure that filters are set appropriately for your genome, samples, and application.
+Please write your own scripts in MATLAB, investigate the data carefully, and make sure that filters are set appropriately for your genome, samples, and application.<br>
 It is recommended to grab all 39 attributes from the .mat files at each candidate variant position in your samples, to make a 3 dimensional matrix of dimension (39 X numpositions X numsamples).
+Filters can be set loosely at first, and then made more strict upon invesitgation of the data across samples.